Seraaron/agora/srd/lists/jobs/Diplomat.md

 Mediating a discussion or calming an argument or disagreement.
 Dealing with difficult situations in a way that does not cause offense.
 Mingling with aristocrats, investors, and dignitaries.
 Representing the interests of your religion, organization, or country.
 Brokering _above board_ political deals and contracts, or getting away with using improper formalities or honorifics.

-May be used in a [[Social Discourse|debate]] to plea your case, ask questions, endorse a subject, or to pronounce a rejection.
+May be used in a [[Social Conflict|debate]] to plea your case, ask questions, endorse a subject, or to pronounce a rejection.

 May also include standing on a jury or performing the duties of a judge, and resolving a court case, using [[Resolve]].